Jared Taylor: Attitude towards antisemitism

 Taylor welcomes Jews to his organization and views American Jews as potential powerful allies.
-While several speakers of Jewish descent have participated in American Renaissance conventions, he has never sought to either welcome or expel anti-Semitic voices.
-This position has sparked tensions with far-right anti-Semitic organizations claiming that Jews are infiltrating their movements.
-In 2006, a clash erupted at one convention between anti-Semitic conspiracy theorist David Duke and Michael H. Hart, a Jewish astrophysicist sharing many of Taylor's ideas.
+While several speakers of Jewish descent have participated in American Renaissance conventions, he has never sought to either welcome or expel antisemitic voices.
+This position has sparked tensions with far-right antisemitic organizations claiming that Jews are infiltrating their movements.
+In 2006, a clash erupted at one convention between antisemitic conspiracy theorist David Duke and Michael H. Hart, a Jewish astrophysicist sharing many of Taylor's ideas.
 The Forward reported that Taylor "has been trying to de-Nazify the movement and draw the white nationalist circle wider to include Jews of European descent.
 But to many on the far right, taking the Jew-hatred out of white nationalism is like taking the Christ out of Christmas—a sacrilege."

 The Southern Poverty Law Center (SPLC) comments that Taylor is unusual among the radical right in "his lack of anti-Semitism."
-Scholar Elizabeth Bryant Morgenstern states that "unlike many other white supremacists, Taylor is not anti-Semitic, and in fact encourages Jews to join his fight. ... however many within the white supremacist/anti-immigration movement disagree with Taylor ... and he has been under tremendous pressure to break ties with the Jewish community."
+Scholar Elizabeth Bryant Morgenstern states that "unlike many other white supremacists, Taylor is not antisemitic, and in fact encourages Jews to join his fight.... however many within the white supremacist/anti-immigration movement disagree with Taylor... and he has been under tremendous pressure to break ties with the Jewish community."